artyfoxx/artyfox-plugin/README.md

 Implementation of multiple resize functions using convolution method.
 Area Resize based on the publications "Algorithm and program to downsizing the digital images" by S. Z. Sverdlov and "Pixel mixing" by Jason Summers.
 Magic Kernel is based on the publication "The magic kernel" by John Costella.
-Downscaling only, upscaling is not possible yet.
 * `clip`: Source clip to downscale.
 Must be RGB, YUV or GRAY.
 32-bit float sample type only.
 The range must be converted to full.
 * `width`: Target width.
 Must be integer and match the source clip's subsampling.
 * `height`: Target height.
 Must be integer and match the source clip's subsampling.